MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 ## <h2 id="CSV"> 13.
 Build a .CSV file for redirecting old topics to OP</a>
-This step will create a list of links in CSV format that will be used to pave over the Converting the CSV is done useing the redirectCsvBuilder script.
+This step will create a list of links in CSV format that will be used to pave over the Converting the CSV is done using the redirectCsvBuilder script.
 First locate the XTOC files that contain the links you want to be removed (the XTOC files we discussed earlier: **projectname-OP.xtoc** and **XX-ToBeRemoved.xtoc**).

 #Running the redirectCsvBuilder script